-While growing up, my family labeled this trait as “stubbornness” or having rigid standards, especially in my collectivist culture where being compliant (READ: a doormat) is a preferred feminine quality.
+Although I consider myself to be agreeable, when it comes to changing my perspective on the things that are close to my heart, I’m not easy to convince.
+My family labels this trait as “stubbornness” or having rigid standards, especially in my culture where being compliant is a preferred feminine quality.

 They forget the power that they were born with the power to create whatever they want in our lives.
-The truth is that we are hardly ever victims of our circumstances but a victim of the past decisions we made that weren’t the best one’s for us.
+The truth is that we are hardly ever victims of our circumstances but a victim of the choices that we made that weren’t the best one’s for us.

 If we want to create an ideal future, we have to be willing to be proactive, and to take those needed steps based on our own inner guidance and desires.
 The Universe cannot deliver if you hang up your dancing shoes!